Send

 Every time you receive a payment, you first must label the observers who know this address is yours.
 This transaction metadata is used to build a cluster of which people know about your coins.
 For example, if you receive a coin from Alice, then the cluster is Alice.
 If you now send half of this coin to Bob, then the cluster of your change coin is Alice, Bob.
 The goal is to know the observers who know about your coins and try to reduce their number for each coin.

-Receiving Address
+Destination Address

 When sending bitcoin, you need to know the destination address of the receiver.
 This commits to the spending condition that the receiver agrees to have for this coin.
 The address can be a public key hash [starting with 1], a script hash [starting with 3], a native SegWit bech32 public key hash [starting with bc1q], or a Taproot bech32m public key [starting with bc1p].
 Make sure that you ask the receiver for a new address for every payment to protect your privacy and theirs.
-Wasabi will calculate the checksum and notify you if the provided address is wrong.
+Wasabi will calculate the checksum and notify you if the provided address is wrong/contains a typo.

 Observers